icanwalkonwater/Simple3DEngine/README.md

 # Simple3DEngine
-A basic wireframe 3D engine made using Qt.
+A basic wireframe 3D engine made with Qt.